maxieds/ChameleonMiniDESFireStack/Firmware/Chameleon-Mini/Application/DESFire/Docs/README.md

   active slot.
 * See all the example functionality in [libfreefare](https://github.com/nfc-tools/libfreefare/tree/master/examples).
 * Currently always factory resets the device when turning on the device, or choosing a new config ...
+* **BIG Q:** Does calling ``MemoryStore()`` to frequently cause problems?
+This should be rare-ish when data on the tag changes?
+* Check to figure out where possibly encrypted transfers (AES CMAC) come into play after the initial authentication procedure?

 ## Feature requests (for debugging)
 * Have an action where a (long) push of a button allows for